 It’s often referred to as the world’s only 7 star hotel – and the maximum you can get is 5 stars.
 So it’s basically 40% better than the best you can possibly get.
 Which is good.

 Each of its rooms is a duplex suite the size of a house (the smallest being 1800 square feet).
-Entry is by helicopter (or Rolls Rolls if you’re feel like slumming it).
-You can eat in the clouds, 200 metres high, or under the sea surrounding a 10,000 litre seawater aquarium.
+Entry is by helicopter or Rolls Rolls if you feel like slumming it.
+You can eat in the clouds, 200 meters high, or under the sea surrounding a 10,000-litre seawater aquarium.

-The incredible sail like design of the building which is situated out at sea on a man made island has made this hotel an icon of luxury.
+The incredible sail-like design of the building which is situated out at sea on a man-made island has made this hotel an icon of luxury.
 And also borne a remarkable tradition.
-At midnight, every night, in the bar at the very top of the hotel, they play a set of sailing related songs.
-Singing along is pretty much mandatory, and there is much dancing, swaying, toasting and merriment.
-It’s without doubt the only place in the world where you’ll see Saudi royalty arm in arm with Chinese Community Party members singing ‘We Are Sailing’ by Rod Stewart, or Donald Trump, Justin Beiber, Prince Andrew and Mugabe, arms round each other in a tight circle, losing their minds to ‘What Should We Do With The Drunken Sailor’.
+At midnight, every night, in the bar at the very top of the hotel, they play a set of sailing-related songs.
+Singing along is pretty much mandatory, and there is much dancing, swaying, toasting, and merriment.
+It’s, without doubt, the only place in the world where you’ll see Saudi royalty arm in arm with Chinese Communist Party members singing ‘We Are Sailing’ by Rod Stewart, or Donald Trump, Justin Beiber, Prince Andrew, and Silvio Berlusconi, arms round each other in a tight circle, losing their minds to ‘What Should We Do With The Drunken Sailor’.

 Sometimes, I feel luxury is wasted on the rich.